r-ainbowroad/2023-minimap/.build/template_assembler/template schema.md

       * all sources should be the same image
       * sources are tried in order until one works
   * elements may be either of
-      * a local path relative to the repo root
+      * a local path relative to the folder the template.json lives in
       * a uri that starts with "http"

 * `x`